aclloyd97/backyard-weatherman/index.md

 and get a nice responsive sharing ribbon.

-Add this at the bottom, or the top, or between every other paragraph if you're desprate for social validation.
+Add this at the bottom, or the top, or between every other paragraph if you're deseprate for social validation.

 Just remember to customize the buttons to fit your url in the `_includes/sharing.html` file.
 These buttons are made available and customizable by the good folks at kni-labs.
 See the documentation at [https://github.com/kni-labs/rrssb](https://github.com/kni-labs/rrssb) for more information.